An identity in distribution between full-space and half-space log-gamma polymers: Geometric RSK correspondence and Whittaker functions

 \section{Geometric RSK correspondence and Whittaker functions}

 This section provides preliminary results useful in the following sections.
 In particular we introduce the geometric RSK correspondence (we will denote it by $\operatorname{gRSK}$) on polygonal arrays (in particular, symmetric polygonal arrays) and Whittaker functions.
+We refer the reader to Elia Bisi's PhD thesis \cite{bisi2018random} for a more detailed introduction to these subjects.
+We will also introduce the function $\mathcal T_{\alpha_{\circ}, \bsb\beta; r}$ which appears in \eqref{eq:Laplacetrapezoidal} and state some of its properties.

-It was found in \cite{OSZ,COSZ} that Whittaker functions arise naturally as we consider gRSK on (rectangular) domains (see also \cite{o2012directed} for an earlier occurrence of Whittaker functions in a directed polymer context), and the partition functions for log-gamma polymers on such domains may be written as integrals involving Whittaker functions.
+It was found in \cite{OSZ,COSZ} that Whittaker functions arise naturally as we consider gRSK on (rectangular) domains (see also \cite{o2012directed} for an earlier occurrence of Whittaker functions in a directed polymer context).
+The partition functions for log-gamma polymers on such domains may be written as integrals involving Whittaker functions.
 For log-gamma polymers on non-rectangular domains, a generalization of gRSK to polygonal arrays \cite{NZ17} may be used to derive, for example, the Laplace transform of the partition function, which is the approach adopted by \cite{BisiZygouras} to treat half-space log-gamma polymers.